 The Denison Fire Department continues to protect the Denison community and surrounding areas.
 All training activities and meetings have been suspended at this time until further notice.
 Community outreach activities have also been suspended.

 Public Works / Street Department: 712-263-2559

-Public Works employees are working on a rotating basis during this time to continue to complete normal work and repairs throughout the city.
+Public Works employees are continuing to work as normal.
 Employees have been encouraged to only have one person in each vehicle, and to wipe down each vehicle frequently.

 Building Department: 712-263-3143

-The building inspector is working on a rotating basis with the code enforcement official.
-At this time, we are asking the public to call in with construction or permit questions.
-Contractors and homeowners wanting to submit a building permit can download them from our website (use the “forms” link above), and mail them to city hall.
+Citizens may call or stop by City Hall to talk with the building inspector, Monday through Friday, from 8 am to 3:30 pm.
+They may also fill out building permits at City Hall.
+Contractors and homeowners who do not want to visit city hall, but need to submit a building permit can download them from our website (use the “forms” link above), and mail them to City Hall.
 Please call and let our staff know that a permit will be mailed.
 They can also assist you in calculating the cost of the permit.
 For certain permits including fences, decks, or additions, we will ask you to mark the boundaries of construction with stakes or flags so our inspector can check out the plan before approval.